RJ333/phyloseq2ML/README.md

 remotes::install_github("RJ333/phyloseq2ML")
 ```

-# How to build the docker image for the CI
+## How to build the docker image for the CI

-## Installation

 ### Set up CI